By Daniel G. Graetzer, Ph.D.

 Faculty Member, School of Health Sciences, American Military University

-Editor’s note: This article is the first in a three-part series on the history of enhancing global food security.
+Editor’s Note: This article is the second article in a three-part series on the history of enhancing global food security.
+Read part one.

 Start a Homeland Security degree at American Military University.